 Create an isolated Python environment, and install dependencies:

-virtualenv env source env/bin/activate pip install -r requirements.txt
+virtualenv -p python3 env source env/bin/activate pip install -r requirements.txt

 virtualenv -p python3 env env\scripts\activate pip install -r requirements.txt

 In your web browser, enter this address:

 To stop both the local tasks, press Control+C.

 Deploying to a single instance

-This section walks you through running a single instance of your application on Compute Engine.
+This section walks you through running a single instance of your app on Compute Engine.

 Push your code to a repository

-You can use Cloud Source Repositories to easily create a Git repository in your project and upload your application code there.
+You can use Cloud Source Repositories to easily create a Git repository in your project and upload your app code there.
 Your instances can then pull the latest version of your app code from the repository during startup.
-This is convenient because updating your application does not require configuring new images or instances; all you need to do is restart an existing instance or create a new one.
+This is convenient because updating your app doesn't require configuring new images or instances; all you need to do is restart an existing instance or create a new one.